Allan De Genova, Director & President

 Stephen Welscher, Director

-Stephen entered the financial services industry in 2004 as a contract advisor with Sun Life Financial.
+Stephen entered the financial services industry in 2004.
 With graduate business degrees he brings a solid financial background to the table and serves his clients with a holistic approach in the spirit of family values, life enjoyment, trust and good fellowship.

 Stephen and his team specialise in life and health insurance, group benefit plans and investment vehicles for incorporated business owners and professionals.
 Stephen is a qualifying member of the Million Dollar Round Table (MDRT), the Premier Association of Financial Professionals®.
 He holds two MBA degrees from universities in both Germany and Singapore.